 Consider a scenario where you’re a private company with long-term employee shareholders that have a significant value of their compensation package tied up in equity-based compensation.
 At this point, that portion of their compensation is paper wealth.
 It’s untouchable until a liquidity event, like an IPO or company acquisition.

 Enter the tender offer.
 Now, you can encourage long-term talent to stay with you rather than accept a job offer elsewhere for a compensation package with higher cash value.
 Running a tender offer encourages talent retention by giving employees a path to liquidity for their long-time shares.
 Since tender offers are only open to employee shareholders, there is an incentive to stay with that company and make the most value from their shares.

 Couldn’t they just leave and still get their money?
 Not quite.
 Most company equity plans restrict individual trading on the secondary market, so employees with vested stock-based compensation would have to wait for a company-wide liquidity event to realize the cash value of their equity compensation.

 Shareworks makes managing tender offers easy.
-In fact, our liquidity team has managed over $2 billion in tender offer transactions in the last eight months.
-Learn how we can help you run a better tender offer.
+In fact, our liquidity team has managed over $6 billion in tender offer transactions since the beginning of 2020.